Lasya1lasya/Spam-Email-Detection/README.md

 ##  Model Training
 1) MultinomialNB() is ideal for text classification problems.
 2) The model learns which words are more likely to appear in spam vs non-spam emails.
+## Model Evaluation
+Result: 0.9895 (≈98.95% accuracy)
+This means your model correctly classifies ~99 out of 100 emails.
+## Model Saving
+1) You saved the trained model and vectorizer as .pkl files.
+2) These files can be loaded later to classify new incoming emails without retraining.
-## Technologies & Tools Used
+## Libraries Used
- - Python

- - NumPy, Pandas

-- scikit-learn

-- Streamlit web app

-- Jupyter Notebook
+- import pandas as pd
+- from sklearn.feature_extraction.text import CountVectorizer
+- from sklearn.model_selection import train_test_split
+- from sklearn.naive_bayes import MultinomialNB
+- from sklearn.metrics import accuracy_score

-- NLP Preprocessing
+- import joblib

 ## Key Features
 Preprocessing of email text (lowercasing, punctuation removal, etc.)